donkirkby/live-py-plugin/README.md

 To do
 -----
+- PyUnit integration
 - print statements don't work.
+- canvas coordinates?
 - Any syntax error currently blanks out the results, should just show previous result with error marker.
-- Figure out how to add a horizontal scroll bar.
-- Move ruler to right side.

 Creating an Install Package
 ---------------------------